 Born in 1973, Steve Backshall was brought up on a farm.
 He studied English at University before taking a second degree in Biology.
 He is the presenter of the top-rated CBBC natural history programme, DEADLY 60.
 After writing for ROUGH GUIDES and filming documentaries for NATIONAL GEOGRAPHIC he became a key member of the expedition team for the hit series, LOST LAND OF THE JAGUAR, LOST LAND OF THE VOLCANO and LOST LAND OF THE TIGER.
 Steve has also written several books for children.Steve's website is http://www.stevebackshall.com/, and you can follow him on Facebook at http://www.facebook.com/stevebackshallofficial and Twitter @SteveJBackshall

-Julia Buckley is a journalist whose work has appeared in the likes of National Geographic Traveller, the Sunday Times and the Independent, where she is travel editor.
-She lives in Cornwall.
+Julia Buckley is a journalist from Cornwall whose work has appeared in the likes of National Geographic Traveller, CNN, the Independent and the Sunday Times, where she is assistant travel editor.

 Gemma Cairney is a BBC broadcaster, magpie, and life enthusiast who has won awards for her documentaries.
 Gemma has presented shows across the breadth of the BBC.
 She is also founder of production company Boom Shakalaka Productions.
 Her first book, OPEN: A TOOLKIT FOR HOW MAGIC AND MESSED UP LIFE CAN BE came out in Spring 2017 (Macmillan).
 Gemma was recently a judge for the Wellcome Prize.
 She hosts a regular club night in her home town of Margate.